 All payments to organisations are made in Euros.
-Please ensure that your organisation's designated bank account can receive payments in euros.
-The UK National Agency is not responsible for any delay or exchange rate losses caused as a result of the organisations bank account's inability to receive such payments (please also see the information on Annex VII: Bank Details Form in section 4.4.
+Organisations must ensure that its designated bank account can receive payments in euros.
+The UK NA is not responsible for any delay or exchange rate losses caused as a result of the organisations bank account's inability to receive such payments (please also see the information on Annex VII: Bank Details Form in section 4.4.
 Grant Agreement and Annexes below).